bitrise-io/gows/README.md

 `~/.bitrise-gows/wsdirs/...`, so that if you `go install` something that'll create the binary in your `GOPATH/bin`, not just inside the isolated Workspace.

-Once the symlinks are in place `gows` will also modify two environments, `GOPATH` and `PWD`, to point to the isolated workspace and the project path inside it.
+Once the symlinks are in place `gows` will also set two environments for the command, `GOPATH` and `PWD`, to point to the isolated workspace and the project path inside it.